selfishprimate/gerillass-docs/content/docs/latest/brand-logo.md

 ---
 title: "Brand Logo"
+site_title: "Brand Logo Sass Mixin"
+site_description: "Brand Logo Sass Mixin helps you to create an SEO-friendly logo component for your brand's website by using CSS best practices."
 ---

 # Brand Logo

 {{< mixin type="Mixin" name="brand-logo" >}}
-**Brand Logo** Sass mixin helps you to create a SEO friendly logo component for your brand.
+**Brand Logo** Sass Mixin helps you to create an SEO-friendly logo component for your brand's website by using CSS best practices.
 {{< hint info >}}
 This is a **Gerillass** technique for **image replacement**.
 There are other methodologies too, check out the links at the end of this article to find out more about the topic.
 {{< /hint >}}